The American Society of Naturalists confers several awards each year to honor scientists of great distinction.

 Applications for the Jasper Loftus-Hills Young Investigators’ Award

-The prize committee requests applications for the 2013 award from anyone supporting the objectives of the Society.
+The prize committee requests applications for the 2014 award from anyone supporting the objectives of the Society.
 Suggested names and addresses of people who should be encouraged to apply are also welcome.
 Applications should consist of no more than three pages that summarize the applicant’s work (excluding tables, figures, and references), no more than four appropriate reprints, and a curriculum vitae.
 Two letters from individuals familiar with the applicant’s work should also be sent to the address below.
-All application materials should be sent via e-mail by January 1, 2013, to Russel Bonduriansky at email@example.com.
+All application materials should be sent via e-mail by January 1, 2014, to Leonie Moyle (email@example.com).
 Please indicate “Young Investigators’ Award” in the subject line.

 |1985||Gayle Muenchow, Mary Power, Trevor D. Price, David C. Queller, and Dolph Schluter|

 |1986||Ary A. Hoffmann, Carl D. Schlichting, Brian A. Maurer, and Steve Orzack|